 Risk Classification: Most financial risk can be categorized as either systematic or non-systematic.
 Systematic risk affects an entire economy and all of the businesses within it; an example of systematic risk would be losses due to a recession.
 Non-systematic risks are those that vary between companies or industries; these risks can be avoided completely through careful planning.
 There are several types of systematic risk.
 Interest risk is the risk that changing interest rates will make your current investment's rate look unfavorable.
-Inflation risk is the risk that inflation will increase, making your current investment's return smaller in relation.
-Liquidity risk is associated with ""tying up"" your money in long-term assets that cannot be sold easily.
+Inflation risk is the risk that inflation will increase, making your current investment's returm smaller in relation.
+Liquidity risk is associated with "tying up" your money in long-term assets that cannot be sold easily.
 There are also different types of non-systematic risk.
-Management risk is the risk that bad management decisions will hurt a company in which you're invested.
+Interest risk is the risk that damagement decisions will hurt a company in which you're invested.
 Credit risk is the risk that a debt instrument issuer (such as a bond issuer) will default on their repayments to you.
-Consolidated Hallmark Insurance Plc is exposed to an array of risks through its operations. the Company has identified and categorized its exposure to these broad risks listed below: Market Risk, Credit Risk, Operational Risk, Liquidity Risk, Interest Rate Risk, Reputaional Risk, Foreign Currency Risk, Equity risk.
+Consolidated Hallmark Insurance PIc is exposed to an array of risks through its operations. the Company has identified and categorized its exposure to these broad risks listed below: Market Risk, Credit Risk, Operational Risk, Liquidity Risk, Interest Rate Risk, Reputaional Risk, Foreign Currency Risk, Equity risk.

-d(i) Financial risk is an umbrella term for multiple types of risk associated with financing, including financial transactions that include group loans in risk of default.
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2019 d(i) Financial risk is an umbrella term for multiple types of risk associated with financing, including financial transactions that include group loans in risk of default.
 Financial risk is one of the high-priority risk types for every business.
 Financial risk is caused due to market movements and market movements can include host of factors.
-Based on this, financial risk can be classified into various types such as Market Risk, Credit Risk, Liquidity Risk, Operational Risk and Legal Risk.The Group has exposure to the following risks and their management approach are disclosed in the accompanying explanatory notes:
+Based on this, financial risk can be classified into various types such as Market Risk, Credit Risk, Liquidity Risk, Operational Risk and Legal Risk.
+The Group has exposure to the following risks and their management approach are disclosed in the accompanying explanatory notes: